Writer, photographer, storyteller, dreamer—creating worlds with the magic of words

 I grew up in Matewan, West Virginia.
 Home of the Hatfield & McCoy feud and the legendary Matewan Massacre that sparked right in the middle of downtown in 1920.
 The mine wars and the early days of the United Mine Workers of America have always intrigued me.
 My great-grandfather and his brothers fought hard for the formation of the United Mine Workers of America.
-My next novel, Blood Creek (Book One of Mingo Chronicles), is a fictional account of the mine wars in southern West Virginia and will be published early October 2019.
+My latest novel, Blood Creek (Book One of Mingo Chronicles), is a fictional account of the mine wars in southern West Virginia and was published early October 2019.

 I've already started work on Book Two of Mingo Chronicles, The Massacre.
 I've also been working on a few short stories, photography, and dabbling in other creative endeavors.
 I co-wrote my first screenplay for a short film, which premiered at the Knoxville Film Festival in September 2017.